 c organism like bacteria, we find that energy is needed to be in motion.
 So how did everything gets the energy?

 If we take a look on the thermodynamics which deals with the study of energy, we found 1st law of thermodynamics which states “Energy can neither be created nor destroyed but it can be transferred from one form to another form.”
 This shows that everything in motion is somehow taking in energy as fuel and converting it into its desired work.
 So energy can be classified on the basis of its sources from which it is converted to another form.
-One of the type of energy is obtained from those sources which are extinct able and will be vanished in future.
+One of the types of energy is obtained from those sources which are extinct able and will be vanished in the future.
 Examples include fossil fuel energy i.e. from petrol, Natural gas or Coal.
-Second type is of our interest, which is the renewable or green energy which is simply energy obtained from sources that do not have a finite end or those that can be recycled.
+The second type is of our interest, which is the renewable or green energy which is simply energy obtained from sources that do not have a finite end or those that can be recycled.
 We can call them natural sources e.g. Solar, Wind and water.
 These are the examples that we consider most of the time when we hear “renewable energy” but these are not the only ones.

 We use energy in everything and every day of our life.
 Our electronic devices need electric power, our streetlights need the same thing for lightening, and our vehicles require gasoline or diesel.
 We fuel our homes with domestic oil, propane or electricity from a natural or local grid for lightening, heating and for powering our devices.
 The place we work use computers, phone networks, security systems and servers, as do our shopping malls, parking lots, sports stadiums, cars, airplanes and so on.
 All of these things require power from fuel.